sajjadGG/book-python/pandas/series/index.rst

     # 1999-12-30 00:00:04    5.0
     # Freq: S, dtype: float64

+Every business day.
+More in :ref:`Date and Time Frequency` and :ref:`Date and Time Calendar`:

 .. code-block:: python
-    :caption: Every business day.
-More in :ref:`Date and Time Frequency` and :ref:`Date and Time Calendar`

     import pandas as pd